alexdelorenzo/onhold/README.md

-# Play music while running long jobs, or play a sound when finished
+# 🔊 Play music while and after a long job completes

 `onhold` comes with two commands: `onhold` and `ding`.